bob-erdman/developer-dot/_posts/2018-11-14-using-include-with-createTransaction.md

 ```

 <h3>ForceTimeout</h3>
 As the name implies, this option will force a timeout which will simply result in an empty object: `{ }`.
+This option can be particularly useful for testing integration and a full response is not necessary.

 <h3>TaxDetailsByTaxType</h3>
 With this object array, you can expect to see things like aggregated tax, non-taxable totals, exempt tax totals and more for each tax type in the summary.
 Here is a quick example of the `TaxDetailsByTaxType` object array: